 Finally, another step of the risk assessment process includes the identification of workplace hazards.
 This encompasses potential issues regarding safety gear, such as chef shoes.
 If a cook does not wear a regulated pair of chef shoes, they can expose the establishment to legal disputes, while simultaneously endangering their safety and the safety of others.

-Regulations of Labor Safety for Kitchens
+Regulations of Labor Safety

 Shoes designed to enhance workplace safety, including those made specifically with chefs in mind, are often provided by the workplace.
 They are responsible for determining the rules workers must follow regarding footwear.
 They are also responsible for what types of extra protection these chef shoes need to have.